-The online application for MTAG (which is the same one for the other state grants) is available at msfinancialaid.org.
+The online application for MTAG (which is the same one for the other state grants except MS HELP which was March 31) is available at msfinancialaid.org.
 The submission deadline is September 15 of each year.

 Can I check my financial aid/scholarship online?